Poem title: Al-Arjoozah al-Me’iyah.

 We learn that the Prophet (saw) was known to be trustworthy.
-Is being trustworthy enough to recommend someone today?
+Is being trustworthy enough to recommend someone for marriage today?
 No.

 ‘Umar bin Khataab (ra) needed someone for a position and someone was recommended to him.
 He asked, do you know this person?
 The man said yes.
 So, ‘Umar (ra) said, have you travelled with him?
 The man said no. Have you lived with him?
 The man said no. Have you dealt with him in money?
 The man said no. ‘Umar (ra) said, you don’t know him.